Public Liability Lawyers in Cairns

 • Whether they accept partial liability for your injury.

 This report is then provided to the Respondent’s insurer and/or their Lawyer through a process known as disclosure.
 The report is sent along with all other information relevant to your claim.
-This includes financial information, personal information, statements from family, friends, colleagues, and loved ones, and any other relevant deatails.
+This includes financial information, personal information, statements from family, friends, colleagues, and loved ones, and any other relevant details.

+During the compulsory conference, you or your legal representatives will present your case to the other party’s representatives.
 The compulsory conference aims to settle your compensation claim without going to court.
 If you reach an agreement for your claim, you sign a Deed of Settlement and usually receive compensation within 30 days.

 In circumstances where it is not possible to negotiate a settlement of your claim at the compulsory conference, formal legal proceedings are commenced.
 Your public liability case then progresses to a mediation.